Carl J. Hartmann III | Attorney

 When David vanquished Goliath, the Israelites rewarded him by making him their King.
 While Hyperlaw's vanquishing of West's monopoly over judicial opinions may be far less impressive, all it asks for its efforts is that it be reimbursed for the substantial legal fees West forced it to incur in order to vindicate the public's right of access to judicial opinions.
 It prevailed against an adversary that did all that it could to make this litigation as expensive as possible, no doubt hoping that a small company such as Hyperlaw would not stay the course.
 In these circumstances, the court continues to be of the view that Hyperlaw is entitled to an award of the entirety of its attorneys' fees.

-HyperLaw persisted -- in what that same judge referred to as “litigation which threatened to leave whole forests bare because of the size and number of pleadings.”
+HyperLaw persisted -- in what that same judge repeatedly referred to as “litigation which threatened to leave whole forests bare because of the size and number of pleadings.”

 b.
 West unsuccessfully challenged the right of HyperLaw and the other plaintiff Matthew Bender to bring the suit.
 HyperLaw v.
 West Publishing II (Justiciability), 1996 U.S. Dist.
 LEXIS 5871; 39 U.S.P.Q.2D (BNA) 1079; Copy.
 L. Rep. (CCH) P27,505; 24 Media L. Rep. 1972 (S.D.N.Y.
 1996).

 c.
 HyperLaw pursued West through its antitrust efforts to purchase other publishers and ‘license’ judicial decisions to its competitor, Lexis.
-West Antitrust Decision III, 1998 U.S. App.
+West Publishing - Antitrust Decision I, 1997 U.S. Dist.
+LEXIS 1893; 42 U.S.P.Q.2D (BNA) 1867 (D.D.C.
+February 27, 1997) ("HyperLaw therefore remains the only potential appellant proposed to test the validity of the Final Judgment.
+The Court finds that HyperLaw has sufficiently demonstrated that it will suffer actual, concrete, particularized injury traceable to the entry of the Final Judgment, both substantive and procedural; it therefore has standing."); West Antitrust Decision II - The Subsequent Consent Judgment for Licensing Citations, 1997 U.S. Dist.
+LEXIS 2790; 1997-1 Trade Cas.
+(CCH) P71,754 (March 7, 1997); and West Antitrust Decision III, 1998 U.S. App.
 LEXIS 12921 (D.D.C.
-May 29, 1998); West Publishing, - Antitrust Decision I, 1997 U.S. Dist.
-LEXIS 1893; 42 U.S.P.Q.2D (BNA) 1867; 1997-1 Trade Cas.
-(CCH) P71,735 (D.D.C.
-February 27, 1997); -and- West Antitrust Decision II -- The Subsequent Consent Judgment for Licensing Citations, 1997 U.S. Dist.
-LEXIS 2790; 1997-1 Trade Cas.
-(CCH) P71,754 (March 7, 1997).
+May 29, 1998).

 d.
 The trial court decided for HyperLaw on the text issues following a trial.
 HyperLaw v.
 West Publishing IV (Trial-Text of Opinions), 1997 U.S. Dist.
 LEXIS 6915; 42 U.S.P.Q.2D (BNA) 1930; Copy.
 L. Rep. (CCH) P27,638; 25 Media L. Rep. 1856 (S.D.N.Y.
 1997).